Analysing ISIS’ Voice of Hind: How it is being used to provoke Muslims against the government

 New Delhi, Oct 23: Voice of Hind, the propaganda digital magazine of the Islamic State has come out with nine editions so far.
 In every edition, it has sent out a message to the Indian Muslims that they should rise against the government.

-In its latest edition, the ISIS speaks in detail against the demolition of the Babri Masjid.
+In its latest edition, ISIS speaks in detail against the demolition of the Babri Masjid.
 It also speaks about the acquittals in the case and exhorts the Indian Muslims to wage violent jihad against the Indian government.

 In one of its earlier editions, 'Voice of Hind,' has said, "spread coronavirus to as many Kuffars as possible to take them down easily and with less effort."
 It also speaks about keeping chains, roes and wires and be ready to choke Kuffars and beat them to death.